 Q: The question on everybody’s lips, Jonathan, is: When will book 2 be released?
 The correct answer is tomorrow, preferably before 7am.
 8am is less ideal, but still acceptable.

-Q: Many independent authors release every few months.
+Q: Many independent authors release books yearly; some, every few months.
 Why not you?

 Q: Is that the cover for the next book?